Paulson Luttamaguzi

 Paulson Kasana Semakula Luttamaguzi (born 25 December 1979), is a Ugandan economist, finance administrator and politician.
 He is the elected Member of Parliament for Nakaseke South County and a representative for National Unity Platform (NUP), the youngest political party in Uganda.
 He is a member of the Committee on Finance, Planning and Economic Development and the Appointments Committee in the 10th Parliament of Uganda.

-Background and Education
+Early life and education

-Paulson born in Nakaseke to Luttamaguzi Mukiibi (the late) and Cissy Nalunkuuma.
+Paulson was born on 25 December 1979 in Nakaseke to Luttamaguzi Mukiibi (the late) and Cissy Nalunkuuma.
 He went to Kitebi primary school.
 For secondary, he attended Jinja College briefly, before joining Jinja Secondary School where he completed his O-level.
 For A-level, he attended Luweero Secondary School.
 He then pursued a Bachelor of Commerce degree at Makerere University.